omegaml/minibatch/README.rst

 * producer and consumer stream code runs anywhere
 * no dependencies other than mongoengine, pymongo
 * extensible sources and sinks (already available: Kafka, MQTT, MongoDB collections, omega|ml datasets)

+Why is it called *mini*batch?
+Because it focuses on getting things done by using existing technology, and making it easy to use this techonlogy.
+It may be minimalistic in approach, but maximises results.

 Quick start
 -----------